-Creating organisations that are capable of continually adapting to changing realities demands new ways of thinking and operating.
+Learning organisations are capable of continually adapting to changing realities demands new ways of thinking and operating.
+Navigating the way to Net Zero is a prime example of the capability required.
 However, the dysfunctions of traditional management systems keep many organisations in perpetual fire-fighting mode with little energy for innovation.

 The time for an alternative system of management has arrived.
 It is based on love rather than fear, curiosity rather than an insistence on “right” answers and learning rather than controlling.

 In the ‘learning organisation’ there is no victorious conclusion.
 It plays an infinite game.
 It engages with a practice.
 The learning organisation never arrives – it is always in the process of becoming, constantly in the process of recreating itself.